wlillisdev/hangman/README.md

   - There will be 3 difficulty levels, Easy, Medium & Hard, Hard will have 4 lives, Medium 7 lives and easy 10 lives.
 This will make the game more challenging

 - Leader Board
-  - The game will have a points system the user will earn point for correct guesses at the end of the game the users score will be uploaded in to a high scores screen.
+  - The game will have a points system the user will earn points for correct guesses at the end of the game the users name and score will be uploaded in to a high scores screen.

 - Word Themes
-  - Currently all the Kyle Ying are just random Kyle Ying, it would be interesting if the user could select a theme and the Kyle Ying were directly related to that, for example movies
+  - Currently the word list is just random words. it would be interesting if the user could select a theme for example movies and all the words would be related to movies.

 # Testing